lirantal/awesome-nodejs-security/README.md

 - [vuln-regex-detector](https://www.npmjs.com/package/vuln-regex-detector) - This module lets you check a regex for vulnerability.
 In JavaScript, regular expressions (regexes) can be "vulnerable": susceptible to catastrophic backtracking.
 If your application is used on the client side, this can be a performance issue.
 On the server side, this can expose you to Regular Expression Denial of Service (REDOS).
 - [git-secrets](https://github.com/awslabs/git-secrets) - Prevents you from committing secrets and credentials into git repositories.
 - [DevSkim](https://github.com/Microsoft/DevSkim) - DevSkim is a set of IDE plugins and rules that provide security "linting" capabilities.
 Also has support for CLI so it can be integrated into CI/CD pipeline.
+- [ban-sensitive-files](https://github.com/bahmutov/ban-sensitive-files) - Checks filenames to be committed against a library of filename rules to prevent storing sensitive files in Git.
+Checks some files for sensitive contents (for example authToken inside .npmrc file).

 ## Input/Output Validation
 - [node-esapi](https://www.npmjs.com/package/node-esapi) - node-esapi is a minimal port of the ESAPI4JS (Enterprise Security API for JavaScript) encoder.